WeblateOrg/weblate/docs/admin/projects.rst

 Edit base file
     Whether to allow editing the base file for :ref:`monolingual`.
 Template for new translations
-    Base file used to generate new translations, e.g. ``.pot`` file with Gettext, see :ref:`new-translations` for more info.
+    Base file used to generate new translations, e.g. ``.pot`` file with gettext, see :ref:`new-translations` for more info.
 File format
     Translation file format, see also :ref:`formats`.